wagtail/bakerydemo/readme.md

 ### Storing Wagtail Media Files on AWS S3

-If you do deploy the demo site to Heroku, you may want to perform some additional setup.
+If you have deployed the demo site to Heroku, you may want to perform some additional setup.
 Heroku uses an [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
 In laymen's terms, this means that uploaded images will disappear at a minimum of once per day, and on each application deployment.
 To mitigate this, you can host your media on S3.